 - 📫 #1308-1403 Royal York Road, Etobicoke, Ontario M9P 0A1

 - 🔗 hypha.coop

 Every member-worker, or member in short, is both a member and an employee of Hypha.
 There are seven members, all of which are founding members, with six also serving as directors.

 - Has completed a membership application (and/or been officially welcomed into the membership)

 - Is a founding, or permanent, member if they are one of the seven members who founded Hypha

 - Is considered:

-- active if they are in good standing with their membership fees and have not requested to change their status
+- active if they have not requested to change their status

 - inactive if they have requested to change their status

 - Inactive members are unable to vote, serve as a director, participate in projects, or work as an employee for so long as they remain so